 The updated mineral resource estimate incorporates the results of the 2019 reverse circulation infill drill program (the “Program”) carried out at the Property, totaling 14,140 feet over 29 holes, disclosed in the Company’s press release dated December 18, 2019.
 Drilling within the western area of the Moss Gold Mine and west of the current mining operation successfully demonstrated that there are significantly more resources hosted within and nearby the current pit.
 Compared to the previously disclosed mineral resource estimate contained in the Company’s most recent technical report for the Property dated November 22, 2017 (the “Technical Report”), the updated mineral resource estimate of the Property constitutes a non-material increase in total tonnage and contained gold metal, with additional new resources identified from infill drilling more than offsetting depletion from mining activities.

 The resource estimate update found that from the start of operations to December 31, 2019, mining operations depleted approximately 71,000 ounces of gold, however with drilling success, these mined ounces have been more than offset by an addition of 86,000 ounces of gold in the inferred category.
-In comparing the updated December 31, 2019 resource estimate to the resource estimate in the Technical Report, aggregate measured and indicated gold ounces fell by approximately 8% primarily due to depletion from mining activities, while inferred gold ounces grew by almost 300% due to the identification of new resources from infill drilling, and the deposit continues to remain open for resource expansion along strike and at depth.
+In comparing the updated December 31, 2019 resource estimate to the resource estimate in the Technical Report, aggregate measured and indicated gold ounces fell by approximately 8% primarily due to depletion from mining activities, while inferred gold ounces grew by almost 300% due to the identification of new resources from infill drilling.